Whether Idris Goodwin is writing poems, raps, or plays, he’s always thinking about two things: the question and the beat.

 In regards to his work, Goodwin says he can’t help but be wildly prolific.
 According to the 43-year-old, he’s blessed and afflicted with both “an overabundance of ideas” and “an obsession to execute them.”
 He’s always writing something new and always for a new combination of reasons: to reach the people he cares for, enter into a creative conversation, get a check, experience a sort of therapy, commune with the divine.

-No matter what kind of piece Goodwin is writing, sound is his focus.
+No matter what genre Goodwin is writing in, sound is his focus.
 Swift sibilance, crunchy rhymes, and “hearing the words in action, how they pace out,” propel his processes, Goodwin says.
 He is best known for his “break beat” poems and plays, which adopt hip hop’s tight wordplay and political urgency by translating them into fresh forms.
-To stay afloat in mainstream creative communities, Goodwin says that artists of color often “end up altering what stories they tell, what language they use, what references they make.”
+Goodwin says that, to stay afloat in mainstream creative communities, artists of color often “end up altering what stories they tell, what language they use, what references they make.”
 Goodwin helps shape the BreakBeat Poets imprint—a trade name under Haymarket Books in Chicago—that for half a decade has made space for young Black and brown writers to sound like no one but themselves

 “What is the poetry when you’re with your friends, around your house, around the dinner table?” he wants to know.
 “What is the poetry in your community?
 Of your rituals?”